Classic Mac OS: Mac OS 8

 Mac OS 8 was released on July 26, 1997, the same month Steve Jobs became the de facto CEO of Apple.
 It was mainly released to keep the Mac OS moving forward during a difficult time for Apple.
 Initially planned as Mac OS 7.7, it was renumbered "8" to exploit a legal loophole and accomplish Jobs's goal of terminating third-party manufacturers' licenses to System 7 and shutting down the Macintosh clone market.

 Mac OS 8 added a number of features from the abandoned Copland project, while leaving the underlying operating system unchanged.
 A multi-threaded Finder was included; files could now be copied in the background.
 The GUI was changed in appearance to a new shaded greyscale look named Platinum, and the ability to change the appearance themes (also known as skins) was added with a new control panel (though Platinum was the only one shipped).
 This capability was provided by a new "appearance" API layer within the OS, one of the few significant changes.

 Apple sold 1.2 million copies of Mac OS 8 in its first two weeks of availability and 3 million within six months.
 In light of Apple's financial difficulties at the time, there was a large grassroots movement among Mac users to upgrade and "help save Apple".
 Even some pirate groups refused to redistribute the OS.

 Mac OS 8.1

-Mac OS 8.1 introduced an updated version of the Hierarchical File System named HFS+, which fixed many of the limitations of the earlier system and continued to be used in macOS up until macOS High Sierra, when it was replaced with the Apple File System.
+Mac OS 8.1 introduced an updated version of the Hierarchical File System named HFS+, which fixed many limitations of the earlier system and has been used in subsequent versions of macOS up until macOS High Sierra, when it was replaced with the Apple File System.
 There are some other interface changes such as separating network features from printing, and some improvements to application switching.
 However, in underlying technical respects, Mac OS 8 is not very different from System 7.